DevSkits916/MCP-FACEBOOK-SERVER/README.md

 3. Review the **Connection** section to ensure `/health`, `/mcp`, and `/mcp/sse` respond successfully.
 4. In **Facebook Authorization**, click **Connect with Facebook**.
 The UI requests `/oauth/start` (JSON mode) and opens the Facebook consent screen in a new window.
 After completing the flow the callback stores the token in KV and closes the window.
-5. The page automatically refreshes the linked user, token expiry, and managed pages list.
+5. The page automatically refreshes the linked user, token expiry, and managed resources list.
+6. Explore **Profile → Timeline** to page through recent personal posts.
+The Newer/Older controls use Graph cursors to request additional results.
+7. Use **Profile → Share to profile** to publish to your personal timeline with optional `link` and `image_url` fields.
+Successful posts refresh the timeline automatically.
-6. Use **Pages → Quick Post** to publish to a page you manage.
+8. Use **Pages → Quick Post** to publish to a page you manage.
 Optional `link` and `image_url` fields are validated before issuing
    Graph API requests.
 The result includes the Facebook post ID and permalink when available.
-7. Update **Settings** (allowed origins, rate limit, verbose logging flag).
+9. Update **Settings** (allowed origins, rate limit, verbose logging flag).
 Changes are persisted to KV and applied immediately.
-8. The **Console** tab streams structured logs over SSE with filters for level and tool.
+10. The **Console** tab streams structured logs over SSE with filters for level and tool.
 A reconnect button restarts the stream if network issues occur.

 ## MCP integration